-Song 4.16 Awake, O north wind; and come, thou south; blow upon my garden, that the spices thereof may flow out.
-Let my beloved come into his garden, and eat his pleasant fruits.
+Song 4.16 Awake, O north wind, and come, O south wind!
+Blow upon my garden, let its spices flow.
+Let my beloved come to his garden, and eat its choicest fruits.

 Shulamite joins the metaphoric communication by inviting the north and south winds to blow.
 North winds remove clouds and bring clear weather, whereas south winds bring warmth and moisture.
 Cross winds are necessary to promote the growth of a garden.
 She is conveying to Solomon that what he is doing is stimulating her garden.